gareth-39/The-Big-Quiz/README.md

 * My  idea for this project was to make a quiz that could test all levels of knowledge, from children to adults.

 # My Quiz:
-## Home page features:
+## Home Page Features:
 * A home page with a play button and highscore button.
-## Quiz page features:
+## Quiz Page Features:
 * A quiz page with a home button, questions, answers, and a score counter.
-## End page features:
+## End Page Features:
-* An end page has a save, play again, and a home button option.
-Also, there is input box to enter your name for highscore memory.
+* The end page feature has a save, play again, and a home button option.
+Also, there is input box to enter their name for highscore memory.
-## Highscore page features
+## Highscore Page Features
-* A highscore page which shows the users who recieve the highest score.
-Also a home button is on display.
+* The highscore page shows which users have recieved the highest scores.
+Also, a home button is on display.
-## Combined features for all pages:
+## Combined Features for all Pages:
 * A good balance of questions to test all minds.
 * Bright colours on all pages so the users can clearly see everything on the pages.
 * A finger pointer cursor that changes on different parts of the page to show the user what to do.
-* Color coding framework for right answers and wrong answers, were right answers turn green and wrong answers turn red.
+*  A color coding framework for right and wrong answers, where right answers turn green and wrong answers turn red.
 * A highscore tracker to keep a log of every username and score.

 # <br>